Chris Arlman: 1988–2006: Mayor of Harlingen; Chairman of SC Cambuur

 In 1998, Arlman became the mayor of the City of Harlingen.
 As a mayor, he pushed to widen the N31 highway, connecting Harlingen and the Afsluitdijk.
 Arlman's term as mayor had a strong focus on the development of Harlingen's sea port.

 In 1999 he was also appointed Chairman of Eredivisie club SC Cambuur in Leeuwarden.
 In 2000, Arlman and the entire board resigned after a sponsor deal with Voetbal Online exploded and Arlman had filled the hole in the budget with loans from Leeuwarden's municipality.

 In the early 2000s, Arlman served as the chairman of the Association of Wadden Sea Coast Municipalities.

-2006–2008: Knighted upon retirement; Acting Mayor of Belingwedde
+2006–2008: Knighted upon retirement; Acting Mayor of Bellingwedde

 In June 2006, at his retirement as Mayor of Harlingen, he was made knight in the Order of Orange-Nassau for his contributions at expanding the harbor.
 After retirement, Arlman replaced Else Boutkan as chairman of the Blue Peter Foundation.
 During 2007, he was called back from retirement to act as mayor of Bellingwedde.
 Blue Peter folded after Arlman's death in 2008.

 Life events and education

 Christiaan Arlman was born in Meppel on 26 February 1944.
 He graduated from a HBS high school in Sneek.

 Chris Arlman married Liesbeth Landman in 1965, in Sneek.
 The couple had three children.

-On 2 July 2008, at the age of 64, Chris Arlman suffered a heart attack at the Eendracht Frisian handball association in Harlingen.
+On 2 July 2008, at the age of 64, Arlman suffered a heart attack at the Eendracht Frisian handball association in Harlingen.
 He was transferred to the Medical Center Leeuwarden, where he died later that day.